amanhari1808-arch/Movie-Analysis-Dashboard/README.md

-# Movie-Analysis-Dashboard
-Developed an interactive Movie Analytics Dashboard using Power BI to analyze key metrics such as popularity, ratings, revenue, and genre distribution.
-The dashboard provides insights into movie trends, production growth, and audience preferences through dynamic visualizations and filters.
+# Movie-Analytics-Dashboard (Interactive Dashboard creation using Power BI)
+## Project objective
+The objective of this project is to analyze movie data using Power BI in order to derive meaningful insights about movie performance, audience preferences, and industry trends.
+The dashboard is designed to evaluate key performance indicators such as average popularity, total movies, average rating, total revenue, and genre distribution.
+It provides an interactive platform to explore patterns in movie production, language distribution, and viewer engagement.